Today's Sunday • 7 mins read

 Education helps you make sense of what happened.
 Books by experts like Dr. Ramani Durvasula, Dr. Craig Malkin, Sam Vaknin, and Sandy Hotchkiss explain narcissistic behavior patterns.

-Understanding the narcissistic personality disorder tells you how and why they act in a given situation.
-It explains the mechanism behind their strange behaviors.
+Understanding the narcissistic personality explains the mechanism behind their strange behaviors, letting you know and predict how and why they act in a given situation.

-This helps you stop blaming yourself for their abnormal behaviors.
+Once you understand their nature, you can stop blaming yourself for the narcissist’s abnormal behaviors.

 You’re mourning multiple losses.
 The person you thought they were.
 The relationship you hoped for.
 The time you invested.
 The version of yourself before the abuse.